Research projects

 Approximately one-fourth of patients with essential thrombocythemia or primary myelofibrosis carry a somatic mutation of the calreticulin gene (CALR), the gene encoding for calreticulin.
 A 52-bp deletion (type I mutation) and a 5-bp insertion (type II mutation) are the most frequent genetic lesions.
 We studied the interaction between calreticulin and store-operated calcium (Ca2+) entry (SOCE) machinery in megakaryocytes from healthy individuals and from patients with CALR-mutated myeloproliferative neoplasms.
 In normal megakaryocytes, calreticulin regulates the activation of SOCE by interacting with ERp57 and STIM1.
 In CALR-mutated Myeloproliferative Neoplasms, defective interaction between mutant calreticulin and SOCE proteins promotes megakaryocyte proliferation.

-Ongoing experiments are focused on calcium metabolism and correlation between plasma EDA fibronectin and clinical features in Primary Myelofibrosis.
+Ongoing experiments are focused on calcium metabolism and the correlation between plasma EDA fibronectin and clinical features in Primary Myelofibrosis.